 We’re not going to knock any wedding bouquets here—hello, flowers!—but we understand the desire to have your wedding bouquet (and every last ceremonial detail) stand out from the crowd of traditional arrangements.
-To that end, we’ve curated a gorgeous selection of non-traditional wedding bouquets to ensure you’re far from a #basicbride on your big day.
-From unusual plants like amaranth to a festive non-floral alternative, see the ideas below that will hopefully get your wheels turning.
+To that end, we’ve curated a gorgeous selection of bouquet inspiration to ensure you’re far from a #basicbride on your big day.
+From unusual plants like amaranth to a festive non-floral alternative, these ideas below will hopefully get your wheels turning.

 A wreath in hand is a totally fresh idea we haven't seen idea.
 Plus, it's easy to walk down the aisle with—or even dangle from your wrist.